fowler-mychale/scheduled_report/readme.md

 # Scheduled Report</br>

-The purpose of this script is to automate redundant tasks.</br>
+The purpose of this script is to automate a redundant task.</br>